ethan-zieba/nessus_metasploit/README.md

 Using only one CPU core fixes the issue (IO-APIC was initially used to route hardware interrupts to the parallel CPUs), or adding "noapic" option to the GRUB when booting.
 [APIC Wikipedia](https://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller)

+This virtual machine contains a wide range of tools, databases, open ports... including backdoors and misconfigs.
+It’s a good sandbox to start with.

 ## Debian VM

 Typical VM creation, with Nessus and MSF installed, nothing much to say here.